header home page link

 5MB 192kbps mp3

-Incidentally, this was the 2nd mix I made using the "Session 8" program on an old PC at LIVE 105; it turned out to be the only computer I know of that was an actual casualty of the "Y2K" issue -- our crack (-head) LIVE 105 engineer was unable to update its system software, and with no compatible software available to which I could transfer the tracks and session, all the original files were all lost on Dec.
-31st, 1999, when this PC went "kablooie."
-Unfortunately it did not take the rest of our worldwide technology grid with it.
+Incidentally, the editing software I used for this was called "Session 8" and it lived on on an old PC at LIVE 105 -- it was called "Session 8" because it featured a grand total of 8 audio tracks to play with.
+It turned out to be the only computer I know of in the world that was an actual casualty of the "Y2K" issue, for real.
+The LIVE 105 engineers took a look at it, said it was a piece of junk and couldn't be salvaged, and with no compatible software available to which I could transfer the tracks and session, all the original files were lost on Dec.
+31st, 1999.